Best Day Trips from Lyon You’ve Probably Never Heard Of

 I love wine.
 What are some good wine regions near Lyon for a day trip?

 The Beaujolais region is right next door and famous for its wines.
 You can also head a bit further south to Tain L’Hermitage, known for its Côtes du Rhône wines.
-Many places offer wine tasting tours, which are a fun way to sample the local flavors.
+Many places offer wine-tasting tours, a fun way to sample local flavors.

 What is there to see in Vienne?

-Vienne is really cool because it has a lot of old Roman stuff, like a theater and temples.
+Vienne is really cool because it has a lot of ancient Roman ruins, like theaters and temples.
 It used to be a big city way back when.
 Plus, it’s in a wine area, so you can enjoy that too.

 Is it possible to visit a chocolate factory on a day trip?